yifshuai/2025-CarDreamer-Project/README.md

 9. The cascaded CarDreamer AI should start to run now.
 10. The program will prompt you to enter start and end points for the ego vehicle.
 11. Depend on the complexity and map topology, the drive path will be consists with several takeovers, left turns, and right turns.
 Each of these artifacts corresponds to a CarDreamer task.

 ## Important Notice:
-1. Make sure the right version of CARLA is installed, the latest version does not work very well.
+1. Make sure the right version of CARLA is installed; the latest version does not work very well.
 2. Download the hugging face checkpoints at the CarDreamer GitHub main page.
 Use the correct path to the checkpoint.
+3. Before running cardreamer_project.py, make sure you have CARLA running in the background.
+4. The program will shut down once the calculation is finished.
+5. Since we developed this project on a Linux system, a Linux system is recommended for deploying this project.